mikeclayton/FancyMouse/wiki/config/advanced_config.md

 | ![](./legacy_v1_config_t.png) | **[Legacy](./legacy_v1_config.md)** | Config settings that emulate the legacy preview style
 | ![](./gaudy_v2_config_t.png) | **[Gaudy](./gaudy_v2_config.md)** | A ghastly assault on the eyes

-> **Note:** If you design an interesting style feel free to share it by raising an [issue](https://github.com/mikeclayton/FancyMouse/issues) with a screenshot and the contents of the config file and I'll and some of them to this gallery.
+> **Note:** If you design an interesting style feel free to share it by raising an [issue](https://github.com/mikeclayton/FancyMouse/issues) with a screenshot and the contents of the config file and I'll add some of them to this gallery.

 ## Reference